 Effective verbal/non- verbal and written communication is a necessity in the health care field.
-Accurate spelling, punctuation, and sentence structure are required.
+Accurate spelling, punctuation, and sentence structure are required on all typewritten material.
 This will be considered in each paper/report presented.
 All reports/papers must be clean copies.
-Original grading forms, if given, must be used if full credit is to be applied.
 Please review your grading rubric for outline.